v0j/gwt-footer/README.md

 This version is Alpha only and experimental and shoud **NOT** be used on production.
 There might be changes in the future.

 ### How to add footer source
-- Add a this syntax at to your template. **Note** that gwt-standard-footer id is where the standard footer will embed, so rename your footer container id to "gwt-standard-footer".
+- Add a this syntax at to your template.

 ```
 <div id="gwt-standard-footer">